Pasca00/product-name-recognition/README.md

 ```

 ## Results
 Given the list of 700+ websites, the model extracted a total of 3552 products.
-The result is not perfect, as it includes duplicates and sometimes text
+The model could still be improved, as it includes duplicates and sometimes text
-that does not represent the name of a product (e.g. 'Buy', 'View'). \
+that does not represent the name of a product (e.g. 'Buy', 'View').
+These errors come from mislabeled training data.\
 A preview of the results:
 website | product_name
 --- | ---